-The toolkit is available for $250/facility for the first year, with early purchasers still gaining access through December 31, 2019.
-Continued access to the toolkit costs $100/facility/year after the first year to receive any new or updated risk assessment forms and/or to make changes to the facility formulation details.
+The toolkit is available for $250/facility ($400 for non-members) for the first calendar year, with access through December 31.
+Continued access to the toolkit costs $100/facility/year after the first calendar year ($200 for non-members) to receive any new or updated risk assessment forms and/or to make changes to the facility formulation details.
+Licenses should be purchased using the account that will be the primary administrator for the project.
+Purchasing departments should authorize the appropriate staff member to purchase via online credit card using the button below; if a purchase order is needed from their facility, email firstname.lastname@example.org for assistance.

 CPNP has developed a compliance toolkit that will assist entities who store prepare, transport, or administer psychiatric drugs that are considered to hazardous.
 The toolkit includes: